Welcome to Lakeland Schools

 3546R

-The Lakeland Central School District is committed to providing school environments and experiences that promote children’s health, well-being and ability to learn by supporting healthy eating choices and physical activity.
+The Lakeland Central School District is committed to providing school environments and experiences that promote children’s health, well-being and ability to learn by supporting healthy eating choices and physical activity, as well as programs and services designed to support students’ mental, emotional and social health.
 In furtherance of these objectives:

 • The School District will engage students, parents, teachers, food service professionals, health professionals, and other interested community members in developing, implementing, monitoring, and reviewing District-wide nutrition and physical activity policies and procedures.